 Financing Your Education

-The Master of Professional Science degree is a self-funded Masters program that requires the completion of 30 graduate credits, with a cumulative GPA of 3.0 or higher, over the course of 12 – 20 months.
-There are no teaching or research assistantships available to MPS students, and tuition for the 2015-2016 academic year is $1900 per credit.
-Students enrolled in this accelerated graduate program full-time can expect to be course selected for 12 credits in two, consecutive fall and spring semesters, followed by 6 credits of internship work distributed over 3-6 months.
+The Master of Professional Science (MPS) degree is a self-funded Masters program that requires the completion of 30 graduate credits, with a cumulative GPA of 3.0 or higher, over the course of 12 – 20 months.
+There are no teaching or research assistantships available to MPS students, and tuition for the 2018-2019 academic year is $2,030.00 USD per credit.
+Please refer to UM's Office of Student Accounts Services for tuition/fee rates and descriptions.
+On average, "full-time" students enrolled in this accelerated graduate program register for 12 credits (per semester) during his or her first two consecutive semesters in MPS (fall and spring).
+12 class credits are followed by a maximum of 6 internship credits, distributed over 3-6 months or the duration of the internship commitment.

 Tuition rates are subject to change.